 While your medical bills relate to procedures and treatments to ease your “pain and suffering,” this phrase carries further meaning in a civil case.
 “Pain and suffering” relates to not only your physical pain but also your mental anguish.
+This can include, but is not limited to:

 These types of damages are easier to understand because they are clear cut.
 Medical bills, for example, include the direct correlation between care and costs, and they often need little explanation.